redlovespython/slangTranslator/README.md

 # SlangTranslator
-# THIS PLUGIN IS HEAVILY BASED AND INSPIRED BY THE TRANSLATE VENCORD PLUGIN - https://github.com/Vendicated/Vencord/tree/main/src/plugins/translate
+# THIS PLUGIN IS HEAVILY BASED ON AND INSPIRED BY THE TRANSLATE VENCORD PLUGIN - https://github.com/Vendicated/Vencord/tree/main/src/plugins/translate

 A Vencord plugin that translates slang between languages, currently supporting English to Portuguese with more languages planned.